Register

 • 'f' or 'first' for oldest emission

-• isImmediate is a boolean parameter, true for instant deletion of emitter already genereted, false to stop only disable workflow that has no begun.
+• isImmediate is a boolean parameter: true for instant deletion of emitters already generated, false to stop/disable only workflows that have not yet begun.

-• all is a boolean to select workflow in all emitters
+• all is a boolean to select workflows in all emitters.

 How to Call It